256dpi/arduino-mqtt/README.md

 bool subscribe(const char topic[], int qos);
 ```

-- The functions return a boolean that indicates if the subscribe has been successful (true).
+- The functions return a boolean that indicates if the subscription has been successful (true).

 Unsubscribe from a topic: